Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Ah.
 I forget that you’re not one of those nobles with their nose up in the air.
 Certainly, a breath of fresh air.
 That Queen, too.
 What a peculiar bunch we have leading the kingdom, I’ll say.”

 I chuckled at that remark.
-Already, the people of Sistina was coming to terms with a society that didn’t feel so distanced with those titled above them.
+Already, the people of Sistina were coming to terms with a society that didn’t feel so distanced with those titled above them.
 There was a closeness formed with the general population that wasn’t present before.
+Along with a revision of the kingdom’s rules to continue promoting it.

 As such, I received all sorts of requests.
 Whether it be cooking up a storm, using my critical attacks to cut things, or coming up with inventive suggestions for Queen Katalina to put her expertise to, there was a hope that normal days were in store for us.